SettleMint

 After deployment:

-• Run the off-chain voting process against the snapshot weights.
+3. Run the off-chain voting process against the recorded weights.
 The platform supplies the eligibility list and weights; the voting tool collects ballots.
+A later delegation does not change an earlier snapshot.

 Operating considerations